Xena Exchange supports the following order types for trading Xena Contracts:

 Usually, stop orders are used as stop-loss orders, but here is an example of how a stop order may be used to open a position.
 Submit a buy stop a bit above the resistance level.
 If the price breaks the level (which is a signal for the beginning of an upward trend), your order will be triggered, and the position will open automatically:

-Stop-loss (SL) and Take-profit (TP) orders
+Stop-loss (SL) orders

 For example, it's worth it to set a stop loss below the support level because if the price breaks this level, it's likely the start of a downward trend.
 A stop loss will close the position automatically, not allowing your losses to increase uncontrollably: